Phones for a Fresh Start

 Every phone recycled, is one less phone in the landfill.

 A new start for people fleeing domestic abuse

 While Phones for a Fresh Start is committed to minimizing our province’s environmental footprint, the program is also about helping others in our community.

-In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate nearly $96,000 in prepaid phone cards and nearly 4,000 wireless phones for distribution across 21 PATH shelter agencies in the province.
+In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate $101,000 in prepaid phone cards and more than 4,000 wireless phones for distribution at 24 PATHS member agencies across the province.

-Many people in shelters have left their abusive home with nothing.
-A simple wireless phone helps them to stay in contact with family and friends, look for jobs or a new home, and most of all, provides them with the comfort of having a phone in hand for safety’s sake.
+Many people in shelters have left their abusive home without a phone.
+A wireless phone helps them to stay in contact with family and friends, look for jobs or a new home, and most of all, provides them with the comfort of having a phone in hand for safety’s sake.

 Jo-Anne Dusel, PATHS Executive Director